IBM/deploy-ibm-cloud-private/README.md

 ![ICP Login Page](images/icp-login-page.png)

-Click on `admin` on the top right hand corner of the screen to bring up a menu and select "Configure Client".
+Click on `admin` on the top right hand corner of the screen to bring up a menu and select `Configure Client`.

 ![ICP Configure Client](images/icp-configure-client.png)